Company

 The problem with the traditional setup

 The standard model in enterprise software is predictable.
 A product team ships a feature, marks it complete, and moves on to the next sprint.
-A deployment team picks it up, rolls it out to a customer, and discovers that real workflows are more complex than the spec anticipated.
+A deployment team picks it up, rolls it out to a customer, and discovers that real workflows are more complex than originally anticipated.

 This is not a coordination failure.
 It is structural.
 When the team that builds the product and the team that deploys it operate under different incentives, misalignment is inevitable.